slingr-stack/autotask-endpoint/README.md

-# autotask-endpoint
+# Autotask Endpoint

-Autotask Endpoint for SLINGR
+Endpoint for Autotask using the SOAP API.